KevinTheMix/CheatSheets/Vue.md

 * Simple
   * Easy to understand & maintain
   * Uses familiar Directives (like Angular or Knockout)
-  * Build step can be omitted
+  * Build step can be omitted (in which case .vue files & component hierarchy cannot used)
 * Popular (> 150k stars on [Github](https://github.com/vuejs/vue))
 * Works with existing modern (jQuery, Angular, React) or legacy applications
   * Well-suited for surgical fixes & adding features